 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

-This course is led by Dr Chris Nicholson, who has more than 15 years’ experience working in residential childcare and therapeutic communities.
-He sits on the Advisory Board for Children and Young People at the Royal College of Psychiatrists’ Therapeutic Communities section, and regularly speaks at both national and international conferences.
+Chris Nicholson has more than 15 years’ experience working in residential childcare and therapeutic communities.
+He sits on the Advisory Board for Children and Young People at the Royal College of Psychiatrists’ Therapeutic Communities sections, and regularly speaks at both national and international conferences.